EHotwagner/FSharp.MCP.DevKit/README.md

 - `AnalyzeCodeStructure` - Analyze F# code structure and dependencies
 - `ParseAndCheckFSharpCode` - Parse and validate F# syntax and types
 - `ParseSourceToAST` - Parse code to Abstract Syntax Tree
+- `GetAllSymbols` - Get all symbols in F# source code with detailed information
+- `GetSymbolAtPosition` - Find symbol at a specific position in F# source code
+- `WhatIsAtPosition` - Get a quick description of what symbol is at a specific position
+- `GetSymbolSignatureAtPosition` - Get the signature of a symbol at a specific position

 ### 🛠️ Utility & Management